newartix/docker-dev/README.md

 DO NOT USE ZONE .dev, it has issues with HSTS.

-Install Docker Desktop, open powershell and type: cd C:\your-projects-path\docker-dev\ && docker-compose up
+Install Docker Desktop, open powershell and type: cd C:\your-dev-path\docker-dev\ && docker-compose up